As a solar-powered electricity provider, Chariot Energy often hears all sorts of claims and questions about solar energy:

 While we believe solar energy has the power to transform our world, we realize it’s not perfect.
 We want to discuss a few of the important cons to consider.

 As we’ve mentioned in a previous blog, investing in home solar panels is a bit like buying a car.
 Rooftop solar panels are a sizable investment.
 But, if you do your research, test drive a few, and make a smart and informed decision, your investment will provide great returns for many years.

 However, for some, the end result might not be worth the investment of time and money, which is totally understandable.
-Even with the reduced 26% investment tax credit (ITC) credit, the average price a solar installer will charge for a 10 kWh system in 2021 is about $20,000.10
+Even with the reduced 26% investment tax credit (ITC) credit, the average price a solar installer charged $20,00010 for a 10 kWh system in 2021.

 This is why we offer solar electricity plans for people who still want to benefit from going solar but can’t afford the initial cost of installing panels.